earthij/typing-on-earth/April-2025.md

 Today my mind is somewhat stablem It is possible that I might type for hours today.
 If I do, I will write here.
 Record was negative today.
 Monkeytype says that If I stay consistant on this pattern, My hourly word per  minute will decrease by 22.

+## 6 - Sunday
+Today I have reset my account on monkeytype.com